 A short-term loan is any loan that is repaid in a short amount of time.
 This term is generally used to describe small personal loans for borrowers with low credit scores.
-Common short-term loans include payday loans, title loans, pawnshop loans, and more.
+Common short-term loans can be an installment loan but are typically payday loans, title loans, pawnshop loans, and more.

 Short-term loans may come in many different shapes and sizes, but the thing that unites them all is that the borrower doesn’t have very much time to repay the loan.
 This can make them tough to repay depending on how much the interest and additional fees are.
 A short-term loan with a high APR may be very difficult to repay on time.